-"We know that at the gathering the toast of 'The King' was omitted, and that Dr Mannix, who had been delivering speeches in Melbourne before he came to Sydney was guilty of utterances of a most disloyal character to the country and the Empire....
-At this gathering.... the Attorney-General was amongst the speakers and he referred to this rebel in our midst.....
-Two ministers of the Crown who have sworn allegiance to the King ought to have been severely reprimanded by the Premier and put out of the Ministry.....
-117
+"We know that at the gathering the toast of 'The King' was omitted, and that Dr Mannix, who had been delivering speeches in Melbourne before he came to Sydney was guilty of utternances of a most disloyal character to the country and the Empire...
+At this gathering... the Attorney General was amongst the speakers and he referred to this rebel in our midst...
+Two ministers of the Crown who have sworn allegiance to the King ought to have been severely reprimanded by the Premier and put out of the Ministry..."
+17

-According to Sir George, the venturesome Attorney General had told the reception:
+According to Sir George, the venturesome Attorney General has told the reception:

-&quot;it would be a very difficult task for the Prime Minister to carry out his threat to deport the Archbishop.
+"it would be a very difficult task for the Prime Minister to carry out his threat to deport the Archbishop.
 I venture to say he is Australia's greatest citizen.
 He is an Australian institution."
 18

 McTiernan stood by the controversial Irish bishop whose calls for Irish independence were probably no stronger than those made earlier by Gladstone.
-They were a severe imitant to the conservative political forces in Australia at that time.
+They were a severe irritant to the conservative political forces in Australia at that time.
 Yet McTiernan stood true to his beliefs and to his origins.

 In March 1922 at a general election in New South Wales, Labor lost seven seats.
 The Dooley government fell.
 George Fuller became the Premier.
 McTiernan was re-elected but consigned to the opposition benches.
 He saw this political setback as an opportunity to further his profession in the law.
 In Parliament he was quick to take up legal causes.
 The Hansard Record shows him speaking on many issues of concern to civil liberties.
 He opposed enlargement of criminal summary proceedings and reduction of the availability of jury trial.
 He spoke for the abolition of the death penalty.
 He opposed the sectarian measures pressed forward to provide a new crime of impugning a lawful marriage.
 This crime was a Protestant response to the Papal ne temere decree.
 This had declared that no marriage, including one between a Catholic and non-Catholic, was valid in the eyes of the Church unless conducted in the presence of a Catholic priest.
 For Protestants and secularist this was too much.
-McTiernan described the Bill to create a new crime as "pure unadulterated communism".
-19 As Professor Buckley had suggested, nobody was likely to be persuaded that the Nationalist Government under Sir George Fuller was "communist".
-This and other events of the time illustrate the serious blight of sectarianism which infected politics in Australia at this time.
+McTiernan described the Bill to create a new crime as "pure unadulterated communism".19 As Professor Buckley had suggested, nobody was likely to be persuaded that the Nationalist Government under Sir George Fuller was "communist".20 This and other events of the time illustrate the serious blight sapanism which infected politics in

-In May 1925, Labor won government again in New South Wales under its new leader IT.
-Lang.
-McTiernan was back in government.
-Lang chose him to be Attorney General to the chagrin of H.V.
-Evatt who had also come into Parliament in the election.
-These were turbulent times.
-Lang was determined to pilot through a number of important measures of social reform.
-They included provision for widows' pensions and child endowment.
-But perhaps the most enduring reform was the passage of the legislation for workers' compensation in 1926.
-That Act of the Lang Government endured for almost the duration of McTiernan's life.
-In its day, it was seen as a radical reforming statute.
-Later reformists lamented the fact that the original imagination which had inspired the 1926 Act was not to endure as it settled into its long operation.
+May 1925 Labor won government in New South Wales under its new 1 Lang.
+McTiernan was back in ment Jang chose him to be Attorney alto the chaptin of H. V. Evatt who one time Ratiament in the election.
+Were turbulent times.
+Lang was mined to pilot through a number of an imeasures of social reform.
+They dipovision for widows' pensions incendowment.
+But perhaps the most reform was the passage of the dion for workers' compensation in 19 That Act of the Lang Government and for almost the duration of manifelite 22 In its day, it was seen as incoming statute.
+Later reformists atted the fact that the original strong which had inspired the 1926 should endure as it settled into its possible.